prioritizr/prioritizr/docs/reference/eval_rank_importance.md

 - by_zone:

   `logical` value indicating how budgets should be calculated when `x` has multiple zones.
-If `TRUE`, then the incremental rank procedure will increment budgets for each zone separately.
-If `FALSE`, then the incremental rank procedure will increment a single budget that is applied to all zones.
+If `by_zone = TRUE`, then the incremental rank procedure will increment budgets for each zone separately.
+Otherwise, if `by_zone = FALSE`, then the incremental rank procedure will increment a single budget that is applied to all zones.
 Note that this parameter is only considered if `n` is specified, and does not affect processing if `budgets` is specified.
 Defaults to `TRUE`.

 - objective: